katydid/proofs/Katydid/Conal/Readme.md

 The goals of this project are to:

-  - discover the differences between Agda and Lean
+  - Discover the differences between Agda and Lean
-  - learn of different way to tackle proofs about derivatives of regular expressions
+  - Define proofs on `Type` instead of `Prop`, since each proof represents a different parse of the language.
-  - understand proofs and see if it is possible to not use too many tactics
+  - Avoid tactics if possible, in favour of simple `trfl` (our version of `rfl`).

 ## Links